h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 A RADIUS proxy normally decodes and then re-encodes all attributes, included obfuscated ones.
 A RADIUS proxy will not generally rewrite the content of the attributes it proxies (unless site-local policy requires such a rewrite).
 While some attributes may be modified due to administrative or policy rules on the proxy, the proxy will generally not rewrite the contents of attributes such as User-Password, Tunnel-Password, CHAP-Password, MS-CHAP-Password, MS-MPPE keys, etc.  All attributes are therefore transported through a RADIUS/1.1 connection without changing their values or contents.

 A proxy may negotiate RADIUS/1.1 (or not) with a particular client or clients, and it may negotiate RADIUS/1.1 (or not) with a server or servers it connect to, in any combination.
 As a result, this specification is fully compatible with all past, present, and future RADIUS attributes.

+# Other RADIUS Considerations

+This section discusses issues in RADIUS which need to be addressed in order to support ALPN, but which aren't direcly part of the RADIUS/1.1 protocol.

 ## Crypto-Agility